 Creative Arts Scholarships

 Students will be invited to spend a morning or afternoon in the Art Department.
-Applicants should bring their sketchbook of observational drawings, ideally using a range of media, monochrome and colour.
+Applicants will need to bring a selection of observational drawings, ideally using a range of media, monochrome and colour.
+Examples may be arranged in a portfolio or within a sketchbook.
 Other work may comprise:

 - Painting (using a range of materials and techniques) on different supports